 Internal and external stakeholders were surveyed to provide the best service possible to our citizens.
-An internal Strengths, Weaknesses, Opportunities, and Threats (S.W.O.T.) analysis was performed, a meeting with Business and Community Leaders was held, a community survey was administered, and a peer review from Fire Chiefs across the state was held.
-The outcome was a strategic plan that focused on five (5) strategic initiatives and nineteen (19) objectives.
+An internal Strengths, Weaknesses, Opportunities, and Threats (S.W.O.T.) analysis was performed, a meeting with Business and Community Leaders was held, and a community survey was administered.
+The outcome was a strategic plan that focused on six (6) strategic initiatives and eighteen (18) objectives.

 The external stakeholders' feedback was acquired through a business and community leader's feedback session and a general public feedback survey.
-Forty-nine business and community leaders were in attendance at the feedback session to provide their expectations.
-Well over 200 responses were gathered through the general public survey from data collected by the City of New Bern Public Information Officer.
-Of those responses, 99 were from New Bern, 60 from areas within the state, and another 72 from areas outside the United States.
-From this data, NBFRD was able to determine those services most critical to the members of our community.
+Thirty-six business and community leaders were in attendance at the feedback session to provide their expectations.
+Through the general public survey, the agency was able to collect data and determine those services most critical to the members of our community.
 The top three priorities are: